theHostileNegotiator/KWBandage/KnownIssues.md

 #### Force Fire
 * Some units cannot Forcefire onto friendly or own objects and more importantly; own husks

+#### Shatterer Shockwave Heroic Effects
+* Only one LinearDamageUpdate Module will be used and cannot swapped by any status change.

 #### LOW LOD Mammoth Tank
 * Right railguns are offset